 That evening we went to the Radius Bar & Grill for dinner.
 If you ever visit this area, Radius is one of those places you just have to eat at!
 Head Chef Leigh Colville, formerly of The Press Club and Southside Diner, draws inspiration from the local area, sourcing all ingredients within a 100km radius of the restaurant.
 The result is out-of-this-world food bursting with flavour.
 I couldn’t believe how good the food was, everything was so fresh and crunchy and earthy, it felt like we were eating the land.
 The dessert is one of the best I’ve had, it was SO good… Chocolate parfait with nut crunch, peanut butter ice cream and salted caramel.
 It was sweet, salty, crunchy, gooey, chocolatey and nutty but not at all sickly or too sweet.
 I’ve been having dreams of that dessert.
 I want to marry it.

 The next day we got up early and, after a light breakfast at Radius Cafe, we headed straight out to the Buxton Trout & Salmon Farm where we met owner Mitch.
 He showed us around the entire farm, talking us through how it all works.
 The really cool thing about this place is they use a naturally flowing water stream for the ponds.
 It comes from the mountains, along the land, into the farm and through the ponds then out again.
 It’s closely monitored and has no negative effects on the environment.
 This means tastier, happier, healthier fish for people to eat!
-After playing with Mitch’s cute pugs we grabbed some rods and reels, and set about catching trout to be smoked later that day on-site.
+After playing with Mitch’s cute pugs we grabbed some rods and reels and set about catching trout to be smoked later that day on-site.
 I’d forgotten how relaxing fishing can be and Matt I vowed to break out our MOTackle rods when we get home and spend more time in the outdoors.
 Not that we’re very good fishermen!

 Our next stop was to Buxton Ridge Winery, where we met owner Michael and set about sampling his range of 6 wonderful wines.
 The wines were all really enjoyable, made even more so with great conversation, a very tasty cheese platter and the bush outside making the perfect backdrop.
-It’s really nice trying wines from the local area and talking to the person who created them, it ties it altogether and makes you appreciate it even more.
+It’s really nice trying wines from the local area and talking to the person who created them, it ties it all together and makes you appreciate it even more.
 We left with a bottle of Pinot Noir and big smiles on our faces.

 We jumped back in the ASX and drove to nearby Steavenson Falls and made the short walk to the actual falls, one of Victoria’s highest waterfalls at 84m high.
 With our warm winter gear on we walked around near the falls, taking photographs and enjoying the fresh air and feeling of being outdoors.
 We took the relatively quick hike up to Keppel Lookout, offering us fantastic views of Marysville and the local area, giving us a chance to take it all in and get some amazing photos of the area.

 That night we were invited to the Christmas in July FEAST put on by Radius Bar & Grill.
 We met lovely people, including Vibe General Manager Phil and his very cute little son Nathan.
-With so many locals around the table it felt like a real family Christmas.
+With so many locals around the table, it felt like a real family Christmas.
 We really truly feasted like I have never feasted before.
 Every inch of the table was covered in perfectly cooked food, so good that you couldn’t help but eat more even though you were totally stuffed.
 There was freshly cooked trout from Mitch’s farm, mountains of tasty turkey, perfect pork and slow-cooked lamb.
 There were fresh salads and dessert after dessert.
 It was so good, the kind of meal you’ll remember for a very long time to come.
 Our last night was spent with full bellies and very tight top-buttons on our jeans.

 After meeting Ashraf, owner of the Marysville Patisserie, at the feast the night prior, we couldn’t help but stop in after breakfast for a coffee (and fudge) and a chat.
 He showed us around the kitchen and told us how he’d made the change from big-city living to small-town bliss.
 It just reminded me that the most important thing in life is to do what you love and what makes you happy.

 Our time spent in Marysville was really memorable, mostly because of the people we met.
 Every single person opened up their business with open arms and was more than happy to share their story with us.
 Even thinking about it now, it feels like they’re our friends and will remember us when we come to visit next time.
-Marysville is a beautiful area, with awe-inspiring natural scenery and a feeling of rest and relaxation all around it, but it’s the people who give it it’s heart and soul.
+Marysville is a beautiful area, with awe-inspiring natural scenery and a feeling of rest and relaxation all around it, but it’s the people who give it its heart and soul.

 All of the wonderful experiences we had were thanks to the generous people of Marysville and the team at TFE Hotels for piecing it together and organising it for us.
 Thank you so much for everything you did for us, it is very much appreciated.

 I’d also like to take a second to appreciate the car that took us through all of these beautiful places.
-Our little Mitsubishi ASX made the transition from city to country perfectly, keeping up in peak-hour traffic and tight inner-city turns then opening up in the country side and making stopping for photos really easy.
+Our little Mitsubishi ASX made the transition from city to country perfectly, keeping up in peak-hour traffic and tight inner-city turns then opening up in the countryside and making stopping for photos really easy.

-Watch my Marysville Roadtrip video
+Watch our Marysville Roadtrip video